ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 registry.
 If you do not wish to submit your capability then you MUST use a vendor-specific name (see above).

-## Capability Modifiers

-There are three capability modifiers specified by this standard.
-If a capability modifier is to be used, it MUST directly proceed the capability identifier.

-The capability modifiers are:

-* `-` modifier (disable): this modifier indicates that the capability is being disabled.

-* `~` modifier (ack): this modifier indicates the client must acknowledge the capability using an ACK subcommand.

-* `=` modifier (sticky): this modifier indicates that the specified capability may not be disabled.

 ## Errata

 Previous versions of this specification referred to a CAP CLEAR command, which has been removed